TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 ## Getting started

-In order to run this application as intended, you will need to:
+To run this application as intended, you will need to:

 - Build and run the Dockerized project
 - Seed your Neo4j database with sample data

 ### Build and run the Dockerized project

-If you would like to have your [Next.js](https://nextjs.org) application and [Neo4j Database](https://neo4j.com) running in a [Docker](https://www.docker.com) environment, you can easily build, start, and stop versions of [Neo4j Database](https://neo4j.com) to your heart's content!
+If you would like to have your [Next.js](https://nextjs.org) application and [Neo4j Database](https://neo4j.com) running in a [Docker](https://www.docker.com) environment, you can quickly build, start, and stop versions of [Neo4j Database](https://neo4j.com) to your heart's content!

-To run this example, all you need to have installed on your system is [Docker](https://www.docker.com) and `npm` installed on your development system - which is automatically included if you downloaded and installed [Node.js](https://nodejs.org/).
+To run this example, all you need to have installed on your system is [Docker](https://www.docker.com) and `npm` installed on your development system.

 If you do not have [Docker](https://www.docker.com) installed on your development system, go to freely available [Docker Desktop](https://www.docker.com/products/docker-desktop) and get that installed and configured on your development machine.

-If you already have `npm` and [Docker](https://www.docker.com) installed on your development system, simply run:
+If you already have `npm` and [Docker](https://www.docker.com) installed on your development system, run:

 ```sh
 # Run the project using Neo4j v3.5.x